Should I Become a Client/Server Programmer

 |Median Salary (2018)||$84,280 (for computer programmers)|

 Sources: U.S. Bureau of Labor Statistics

 A client/server programmer is a computer programmer who specializes in client/server networks.
 They use computer programming language to write, update, and enhance the computer programs that make these computers function.
 But what is a client/server network?
 These networks are generally made up of two or more computers.
 One or more computers request a service or action, while on the other end, a computer processes the request.

 The majority of client/server programmers work full-time in office settings.
 They generally work independently, though some collaboration with other computer programmers may be necessary on large projects.
 There are few physical demands or risks associated with this career.
 To enter this career, you generally need at least a bachelor's degree in computer science or a related field, as well as 2 to 7 years of experience in programming.
 Candidates need to be detail-oriented and have strong analytical and troubleshooting skills.
 Client/server programmers also need to have experience in systems, operations and quality control analysis.
 Salaries for programmers can vary greatly, depending on where they work and the duties they perform.
-The average salary for all computer programmers was $84,360 as of May 2015, according to the U.S. Bureau of Labor Statistics.
+The median salary for all computer programmers was $84,280 as of May 2018, according to the U.S. Bureau of Labor Statistics.
 Now let's take a look at the steps needed to become a client/server programmer.

 Earn a Bachelor's Degree

 Most computer programmers have a bachelor's degree in computer science or a closely related field.
 Some of these 4-year programs allow students to concentrate in areas such as software engineering, scientific computing and computer programming.